 “It makes you look so …extinguished.”

-A true gent, Vlad, tipped his frontal cranial bone, releasing steam, as Elizabeth, flat on her back, stretched her six elongated her arms up and across the room and spun a web of silken signs:
+A true gent, Vlad, tipped his frontal cranial bone, releasing steam, as Elizabeth, flat on her back, stretched her six arms up and across the room and spun a web of silken signs:

 1. “Do you realize the danger that you’ve gotten yourself into, darling?”

 2. “Do you realize that the nibble of a văduva neagră (black widow), of which I am many times over, can cause a painful pulă rigiditate (stiffy) that may last for six hours?”